-Komodo Dragons are the reptile world's gorilla equivalent – big and charismatic.
+Komodo dragons are the gorillas of the reptile world – big and charismatic.

-Some of you might think them ugly.
-But we certainly don't, we think they're fantastic, magical, muscular and mysterious.
-They can also be gentle, curious and love exploring.
+They’re magical, muscular and mysterious creatures, but they can also be gentle, curious and love exploring.
 We lay scent trails to stimulate their natural curiosity and keep their surroundings really interesting for them.

-In 2007 Chester Zoo made international headlines, which led to calls from puzzled scientists, researchers and conservationists from all over the world when Flora – a Komodo dragon which then lived at the zoo – reproduced having never named mated; a process called parthenogenesis.
+In 2007 we made international headlines, when Flora – a Komodo dragon which then lived at the zoo – reproduced having never named mated; a process called parthenogenesis.
 It was the first time this had ever been witnessed in the species and has since helped humans to gain a much deeper understanding of the remarkable animals.